Model configurations

 wflow_sediment

-The processes and fate of many particles and pollutants impacting water quality at the catchment level are intricately linked to the processes governing sediment dynamics.
+The processes and fate of many particles and pollutants impacting water quality at the basin level are intricately linked to the processes governing sediment dynamics.
 Both nutrients such as phosphorus, carbon or other pollutants such as metals are influenced by sediment properties in processes such as mobilization, flocculation or deposition.
 To better assert and model water quality in inland systems, a better comprehension and modelling of sediment sources and fate in the river is needed at a spatial and time scale relevant to such issues.

 The wflow_sediment model was developed to answer such issues.
 It is a distributed physics-based model, based on the distributed hydrologic wflow_sbm model.
 It is able to simulate both land and in-stream processes, and relies on available global datasets, parameter estimation and small calibration effort.